K Number

 The result provided by the assay should be interpreted as either positive or negative based on the assay cut-off (1.00 U/mL).
 The positive or negative result aids in determining the risk for heparin induced thrombocytopenia (HIT) when used in conjunction with other laboratory and clinical findings.

-Anti-PF4/heparin antibodies are commonly found in patients with HIT.
-For use with adult population suspected of HIT.
+Anti-PF4/Heparin antibodies are commonly found in patients with HIT.
+For use in adult population suspected of HIT.
 Not for use in isolation to exclude HIT.

 For prescription use only.